mapr-demos/predictive-maintenance/README.md

-# How to use MapR for Predictive Maintenance Applications
+# MapR for Predictive Maintenance

 This project is intended to show how to build Predictive Maintenance applications on MapR.
 Predictive Maintenance applications place high demands on data streaming, time-series data storage, and machine learning.
 Therefore, this project focuses on data ingest with MapR Streams, time-series data storage with MapR-DB and OpenTSDB, and feature engineering with MapR-DB and Apache Spark.